 Just as you’d make it a priority to send birthday wishes to your friends and family, it’s important to recognize your employees on their birthdays, too.
 But with so many different types of corporate birthday messages for employees, how do you determine the best way to express your sentiment?

-The following is a look at ten best practices to use when sending birthday cards to employees.
+The following is a look at 10 best practices to use when sending birthday cards to employees.

 1. Express thanks and gratitude

 Birthday wishes from company to employee don’t need to be limited to just the birthday greetings alone.
-When wishing your employees a happy birthday, use the opportunity to thank them for their hard work and dedication on not just that day, but every day of the year.
+When wishing your employees a happy birthday, use the opportunity to say thank you to employees for their good work and dedication on not just that day, but every day of the year.
 An example of combining the two sentiments into one card might sound like this: “Warm wishes for a very happy birthday, and sincere thanks for your hard work throughout the year.”

 2. Be creative

-Wishing employees a happy birthday is a way of letting them know that you appreciate their contributions to the company and care enough to remember their big day.
+Employee birthday wishes are how you let them know that you appreciate their contributions to the company and care enough to remember their big day.

-Oftentimes, simple and creative ideas such as having the whole department sign a greeting card or decorating an employee’s cubicle with a birthday banner can let employees know how much you value them.
+Oftentimes, simple, creative ideas such as having the whole department write birthday wishes for a coworker or decorating an employee’s cubicle with a happy birthday banner can let employees know how much you value them.

 3. Make it meaningful

 Corporate birthday messages for employees run the gamut from highly personalized cards to those that are more universal.
-Whatever card type you select for the employee you’re celebrating, make sure that the sentiment is meaningful to that individual in particular.
-On Hallmark Business Connections online card shop, for example, you can pick the inside card sentiment (on most cards) that you feel fits best.
+Whatever card type you select for the employee you’re celebrating, make sure that the sentiment is meaningful to that individual.
+On the Hallmark Business Connections online card shop, for example, you can pick the inside card sentiment (on most cards) that you feel fits best.